Top Tips: How To Communicate With The Financial Media

 Now it’s over to you to make sure you are ready to face the financial media by preparing and practicing using our top tips.

-If you would like more help and guidance in this area or you have a team who may benefit from this training, we offer Financial Media Training courses which are tailored around you and the specific financial and business media you want to connect with, whether it’s trades, nationals or TV and radio.
+If you would like more help and guidance in this area or you have a team who may benefit from this training, we offer financial media training courses which are tailored around you and the specific financial and business media you want to connect with, whether it’s trades, nationals or TV and radio.
 The training can be run for those who are new to media relations or those who are keen to brush up their skills or even practice new key messages.

 Share this article